aeserran/Twitter-Python-LEMI-1481881775100/README.md

     ![Per Insight Overview](static/images/readme_images/overview.png)
     * You can find the credentials of your service if you click on *Show Credentials* button.
     ![Show_credentials](static/images/readme_images/show_cred_watson.png)
 9. Once you completed step 8, you should be able to see your services binded to your application in the *Overview* page.
-Click on the url of your application to test the website.
+Click on the url of your application to visit the website.
 ![Overview of the app](static/images/readme_images/overview_of_app.png)